the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

--- have some kind of error feedback when a step fails -- error in the hainburg extent
--- create possibility for label (+line-label) injection -- river-labels missing in vienna
--- Point layer creates a freak label on the "Leopoldsberg" extent OK Seilbahn
+-- have some kind of error feedback when a step fails OK error in the hainburg extent (changed cleanAndSimplify code) -- create possibility for label (+line-label) injection OK river-labels missing in vienna (added label-class 2) -- Point layer creates a freak label on the "Leopoldsberg" extent OK Seilbahn